Undergraduate

 • Cape Peninsula

-Following your time in South Africa, coursework will continue into the spring semester on campus on Tuesdays and Thursdays from 8am-9:15am.
+Following your time in South Africa, coursework will continue into the spring semester on campus on Mondays from 3-5:20pm.

-Applications for the “Race & Politics in South Africa” January 2024 intersession study abroad program are now closed and will re-open in fall for the 2025 trip and class.
+Applications for the “Race & Politics in South Africa” January 2025 intersession study abroad program have now closed.
+January 2026 applications will open at the beginning of the Fall 2025 semester.

 Coursework